 Hello and welcome to my website.
 Here you can find out more about what I get up to.

 On these pages you can discover more about my love of, and fascination with, history, mystery and mythology.
-You can discover the places which have inspired Celtic Maidens and Serpent's Mound.
-Read a little about the myths and legends that surround those mysterious and magical places.
+You can discover the places which have inspired Body of Water, Celtic Maidens and Serpent's Mound and you can read a little about the myths and legends that surround those mysterious and magical places.
+Enjoy!

 I'm very supportive of local libraries, bookshops and moots.
 I am happy to do events, signings, talks, moots, festivals etc. Use the contact form to get in touch.

 People often ask me what inspires me to write both fiction and non-fiction.
 With fiction, people often ask me: "Is it the people, the places or the plots?"
 In truth it is probably a little of all three, but the factor I notice most is that I am inspired by the power and presence of the places in which my stories are set.
 In some ways they are almost their own character...
 When it comes to my non-fiction work, then it is the subject that inspires me.
 Britain and Scandinavia have very rich and enchanting mythologies, filled with larger than life characters and ancient wisdom.
-We are also blessed to have so many amazing ancient monuments steeped in myth and magic.
+We are also blessed to have so many amazing ancient monuments steeped in myth, mysteries and magic.
 I simply love writing about them, and allowing their history and mystery to flow through me and out to you, the reader.

-© Ceri Norman 2009-14
+© Ceri Norman 2009-15